How we continue to serve our community through COVID-19

 HOURS OF OPERATION

 We will be answering our phone and monitoring emails from 9 am to 5 pm Monday to Friday, and 10 am to 4 pm Saturday to Sunday.
-Most services will be available by appointment only.
+Most services are available by appointment only.

-Please visit our Available Animals webpage to view all of our animals available for adoption.
-If you see an animal you like and would be a good match for your family/home, please email email@example.com !
+Our virtual and/or phone adoption meetings will continue by appointment only.
+Please visit our Available Animals webpage to view all of our animals available for adoption and to view our contactless adoption process.
+If you see an animal you like, that would be a good match for your family/home, follow this process to bring home your new furry family member.

 LOST & FOUND PETS

-If you have lost a pet, please file a lost report online: https://guelphhumane.ca/services/lost-found/
+If you have lost a pet, please file a lost report online HERE.

 If you have found a pet, please call us at 519-824-3091 during business hours.
 If it is after hours, please call 1-855-333-3385.